kaifresh/ExperimentJS/README.md

 ExperimentJS.Trials.shuffleTrials = function(all_trials_array){ ... }
 ```

 ### DATA

-When your experiment completes, the browser will download a CSV formatted output of the current participant's results.
+When a participant completes all trials in the experiment, the browser will download a CSV formatted output of the current participant's results.

 | Participant Name | Participant Number | IV0_Emotion faces | DV_value |
 |------------------|--------------------|-------------------|----------|